 Yogis have used it as a meditation aid and it has been thought to restore balance to the left and right hemispheres of the brain.
 (2)

-For the physical body, it’s been used for asthma, colds, diarrhea, fever, hepatitis, stomach ulcers, and syphilis.
+Physical ailments that gotu kola has been used for include asthma, colds, diarrhea, fever, hepatitis, stomach ulcers, and syphilis.

-It has even been used as an antidote for snake bites, toxic mushrooms, and arsenic poisoning.
+It has also been used as an antidote for snake bites, toxic mushrooms, and arsenic poisoning.
 (3)

-For many, gotu kola is confused with kola nut (Cola nitida), a caffeine-containing member of the cocoa family used to flavor cola soft drinks.
+Gotu kola is often confused with kola nut (Cola nitida), a caffeine-containing member of the cocoa family used to flavor cola soft drinks.